Jayashree-Behera/simple-dvc-demo/README.md

 ```bash
 git add . && git commit -m "update README.md"
 ```
 Now , the data_given folder has a .gitignore that tells git not to upload the winequality.csv file.
 The dvc file version is created and uploaded to show that the input data file is added to dvc.

- Part 2:

- Create a new repo in your github.
+ Next step isto create a new repo in your github.
 To add/update all the local changes made to the repo to your github, do this:
  ```bash
  git remote add origin https://github.com/Jayashree-Behera/simple-dvc-demo.git
  git branch -M main   #renames the master branch as the main branch